 How to Get Rid of Termite?

 If you feel that hiring a professional for Termite treatment is costly and wants to do it yourself (DIY).
 The following are some DIY tips to Get Rid of Termites in the House.

 1. Expose Damaged Furniture or Wood in Sunlight

 Termites are by nature like moist and dark conditions to live.
-So, if you put your damaged or termite-infected furniture in sunlight, they will die by the heat of the sun.
+So, if you put your damaged or termite-infected furniture in sunlight, it will die from the heat of the sun.
 This method removes moisture from wood furniture and makes them dry so it creates an unfavorable condition for the growth of termites in the house.

 2. Wooden Box Trap

-You can also use the trap to catch the termites in the house who are hiding deep into the wood.
-Take one box made of cellulose and has a woody smell.
-Apply extra water to make it moist that is a favorable condition for termites.
+You can also use the trap to catch the termites in the house who are hiding deep in the wood.
+Take one box made of cellulose that has a woody smell.
+Apply extra water to make it moist which is a favorable condition for termites.

 Termites like cellulose and woody smell that termites can’t resist.
-Within few hours termites will run into deep holes and enter the wooden box.
+Within a few hours, termites will run into deep holes and enter the wooden box.
 Once all termites came out lift the box and take it outside and then burn it to kill termites in the house.

 3. By Spraying Boric Acid (diy termite treatment)

 Termites in the house don’t like the boric acid smell.
 Prepare borax acid and water solution and spray it on termite affected are of wood.
 Multiple applications can be done to treat all termites in the wood.
 This method is non-toxic to humans.